 - Virtual classes eliminate the need for the weekly commute.

 - Students who missed a lesson have access to a recording of the session.

 Traditional classroom settings might be the right choice for you for these reasons:

 - Teachers can better react to student’s body language.

 - Teacher proximity allows for necessary student re-engagement.

 - Teachers use physical manipulatives to provide tactile learning.

 - Physical activities, such as moving around the classroom or using music and motion, benefits younger students.

-- In-person classes help students develop social and mathematical communication skills.
+- In-person classes help students develop social skills.

 - Face-to-face interaction allows to develop friendship with local children.
 Students often look forward to the weekly opportunity to meet their friends.

-- In-person math contests feel more like a game (with candies at the end) and so are less stressful.
+- In-person math contests feel more exciting (with candies at the end).